SushiKishi/plugins-and-mods-for-bizhawk-shuffler-2/Temporary Goods/README.md

 A: Check Bizhawk's lua console window.
 The plugin will spit out error messages if it runs into an issue.

-**Q: There are no error messages but the plugin doesn't seem to be working.** Feel free to send me a friendly message @SushiKishi whereever at symbols are sold.
+**Q: There are no error messages but the plugin doesn't seem to be working.**
+A: Feel free to send me a friendly message @SushiKishi whereever at symbols are sold.

 **Q: Why is it called "Temporary Goods?"**